microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAttackSimulation.md

           - `[CompletedUserCount <Int32?>]`: Number of users who completed the training in an attack simulation and training campaign.
           - `[DisplayName <String>]`: Display name of the training in an attack simulation and training campaign.
         - `[TrainingsAssignedUserCount <Int32?>]`: Number of users who were assigned trainings in an attack simulation and training campaign.
-    - `[SimulationUsers <IMicrosoftGraphUserSimulationDetails[]>]`: Represents users of a tenant and their online actions in an attack simulation and training campaign.
+    - `[SimulationUsers <IMicrosoftGraphUserSimulationDetails[]>]`: The tenant users and their online actions in an attack simulation and training campaign.
       - `[AssignedTrainingsCount <Int32?>]`: Number of trainings assigned to a user in an attack simulation and training campaign.
       - `[CompletedTrainingsCount <Int32?>]`: Number of trainings completed by a user in an attack simulation and training campaign.
       - `[CompromisedDateTime <DateTime?>]`: Date and time of the compromising online action by a user in an attack simulation and training campaign.
       - `[InProgressTrainingsCount <Int32?>]`: Number of trainings in progress by a user in an attack simulation and training campaign.
-      - `[IsCompromised <Boolean?>]`: Flag representing if user was compromised in an attack simulation and training campaign.
+      - `[IsCompromised <Boolean?>]`: Indicates whether a user was compromised in an attack simulation and training campaign.
-      - `[ReportedPhishDateTime <DateTime?>]`: Date and time when user reported delivered payload as phish in the attack simulation and training campaign.
+      - `[ReportedPhishDateTime <DateTime?>]`: Date and time when a user reported the delivered payload as phishing in the attack simulation and training campaign.
       - `[SimulationEvents <IMicrosoftGraphUserSimulationEventInfo[]>]`: List of simulation events of a user in the attack simulation and training campaign.
         - `[Browser <String>]`: Browser information from where the simulation event was initiated by a user in an attack simulation and training campaign.
         - `[EventDateTime <DateTime?>]`: Date and time of the simulation event by a user in an attack simulation and training campaign.